bmqy/sublimeText-backups/Packages/Minify/README.md

 ## User settings

-Please place your customized settings into:
+You can put your customized settings here:

 *(Preferences > Package Settings > Minify > Settings - User)*